 To receive payments on Booking.com, hosts can also make use of Stripe.
 For hosts who are already working smarter by using iGMS, this is a great option as they can connect their Stripe accounts to iGMS.
 This way, they will be able to receive payouts (full or partial) and create invoices for all their reservations.

 Alternatively, you can also accept cash or bank transfers.
 If you will be accepting bank transfers, you will need to add your bank account details to the Finance tab.
 If you prefer that guests pay you in cash, just ensure that you remind them about the payment arrangement in advance.

-Lastly, hosts will be paid either weekly or monthly.
+Lastly, hosts will be paid either weekly or on a monthly basis.
 Though, some of these payment options might not be available for your type of accommodation or region.

 In addition to fees, there are other ways in which Booking.com differs quite drastically from Airbnb.
 The following are some of the most frequently asked questions that will help you to understand the key differences between these two platforms.

 At the end of 2020, Airbnb made significant changes to its fee structure.
 Now, the host-only fee will apply to most hosts, depending on their location.
 In short, this means that these hosts will have to pay the whole service fee of about 15% of their rental income.

 Airbnb hosts who have most of their listings in Canada, the US, Mexico, Argentina, Uruguay, Bahamas, or Taiwan will still have the option to use the split-fee structure.
 With the split-fee model, the service fee is divided between the host and guests (you pay 3% commission as a host, and a guest pays around 14% of the booking subtotal).

 While it may seem like an Airbnb listing will cost you less if you use the split fee, with the right pricing strategy, Airbnb hosts earn, and guests pay the same in total, regardless of the type of fee in place.